floatinghotpot/cordova-plugin-easyad/README.md

 	// if you like, more options to control showBanner(true, {
-		'publisherId': your_admob_id, // by default, it's empty, ''. it will be loaded from AndroidManifest.xml.
 	    'bannerAtTop': false, // by default, false. set to true, to make banner at top 'overlap': false,  // by default, false. set to true, to allow banner view overlap web content 'offsetTopBar': false, // by default, false. set to true, to avoid ios 7 status bar overlap